spotinst/help/src/docs/managed-instance/getting-started/join-an-existing-managed-instance.md

 ## Import your Managed Instance

-1. To import your stateful single instance from AWS, go to the Managed Instance dashboard on the Spot console and click New Instance on the top right.
+1. To import your stateful single instance from AWS, go to the Managed Instance dashboard on the Spot Console and click New Instance on the top right.

 <img src="/managed-instance/_media/gettingstarted-join-existing-01.png" />